SmashPhoenix272/QTBatchExtension/README.md

 - Handles special characters and names
 - Efficient text processing using Trie data structures
 - Supports batch processing of large texts
+- **New**: Dynamically translates content as it updates (e.g., in chat applications or live-updating websites)

 ## Installation